Pyloric stenosis

 Pyloric stenosis can lead to:

 • Jaundice.
-Rarely, a substance secreted by the liver can build up, causing a yellowing of the skin and eyes.
-This substance is known as bilirubin.
+Rarely, a substance secreted by the liver, called bilirubin, can build up.
+This may cause a yellowing of the skin and or the whites of the eyes.
+This condition is called jaundice.

 Diagnosis